Visual Communications A.A.S.

 Design websites by applying the fundamentals of design to the digital world.
 In the Web Design concentration of the Visual Communication A.A.S., students think critically to plan the structure, usability, accessibility and navigation of a website using W3C standards.
 Using HTML, CSS and industry-standard web authoring software, you will get hands-on experience to prepare you for real-world application.
 Additionally, you can customize your program with elective courses in various digital design topics.

-Beth Gorham, Assistant Professor
+Beth Gorham, Program Faculty